 As parents, sometimes it is not easy to make the first step.
 You may wonder if your child really needs therapy, and how to go about it.
 It may not be easy.
 We hope to ease you through the steps and hold your hands through this journey.

-Call and book an appointment with us when you are ready.
+Call and book an appointment with us.
+Tell us about your concerns.
 Give us the dates/times that you are available and we will check for slot availability.

 Once your appointment has been fixed, you will be asked to fill in a parent registration/child history form.